thejasvibr/bat_beamshapes/docs/source/index.rst

 Introduction
 ~~~~~~~~~~~~
 The `beamshapes` (currently called `bat_beamshapes`) package implements
-non-trivial sound radiation models (piston in a sphere, piston in a closed circular baffle, etc.)
+non-classical sound radiation models (piston in a sphere, cap in a sphere,
-.
-Users can generate the beamshape pattern of their model of interest from any of
-these models.
-Since the beamshape calculation can be computationally intensive,
-the package also comes with a set of pre-calculated examples.
+piston in a closed circular baffle, etc.).

+While there are many sound emission models in the literature, there aren't
+that many openly available computational implementations. `bat_beamshapes`
+covers this gap by providing a set of models where you can generate predictions
+by providing the relevant parameters through a function call.

 Who is this useful for?
 ~~~~~~~~~~~~~~~~~~~~~~~
-Acousticians and bio-acousticians looking to assess model-fits or perform parameter estimation on microphone array data.
+Acousticians and bio-acousticians looking to assess model-fits or perform parameter estimation on their sound sources.
+Check out more on the how to use this package in the examples page.

 .. toctree::